eduvpn/documentation/API_V3.md

 This call will show the available VPN profiles for this instance.
 This will allow the application to show the user which profiles are available.

-Optionally you can filter the VPN profile list based on the VPN protocol used.
-If you client does not support WireGuard or OpenVPN, you can indicate this by sending the `X-Proto-Support` request header with a comma separated list of supported protocols.
-If you do not send this header, you are implicitly claiming to support all protocols.

 This `GET` call has no parameters.

 ### Request